ARUN-L-KUMAR/movie-review-platform/README.md

 ## 🎯 Usage

+1. Visit the enhanced home page with hero section and featured movies
+2. Explore featured movies in the horizontal scroll section
-1. Enter a movie title in the search bar and click "Search"
+3. Enter a movie title in the search bar and click "Search"
-2. Browse through the search results with beautiful card animations
+4. Browse through the search results with beautiful card animations
-3. Click "View Details" on any movie to see more information
+5. Click "View Details" on any movie to see more information
-4. Rate the movie using the star rating system (1-5 stars)
+6. Rate the movie using the star rating system (1-5 stars)
-5. Write a review in the text area
+7. Write a review in the text area
-6. Click "Submit Review" to save your rating and review
+8. Click "Submit Review" to save your rating and review
-7. Add movies to your favorites or watchlist using the buttons
+9. Add movies to your favorites or watchlist using the buttons
-8. All reviews and favorites are stored in your browser's Local Storage
+10. All reviews and favorites are stored in your browser's Local Storage

 ## ✨ Enhanced Features

+### Home Page Enhancements
+- Beautiful hero section with background image and search functionality
+- Animated statistics counters showing movies, users, and reviews
+- Featured movies section with horizontal scrolling
+- Professional footer with quick links and social media

 ### Favorites System
 - Click "Add to Favorites" to save a movie for quick access
-- View your favorites in the "My Favorites" section at the top
+- View your favorites in the "My Favorites" section
 - Click on any favorite movie to view its details

 ### Watchlist